 The Trevor Arms, Marford

-Marford is well known to be haunted and several houses in the village incorporate crucifixes or have cross-shaped windows to ward off evil spirits.
+Marford is a well known haunted place.
+Several houses in the village incorporate crucifixes or have cross-shaped windows to ward off evil spirits.
 Margaret Blackthorne or ‘Lady Blackbird’ is the best-known supernatural resident.
-Viciously murdered in 1713 by her husband George, steward of the Trevalyn estate, locals often report seeing her spirit roaming the village.
+Viciously murdered in 1713 by her husband George, steward of the Trevalyn estate.
+Locals often report seeing her spirit roaming the village.

-The Trevor Arms is a Grade II listed building which was a significant coaching inn in its day and consisted of a stable block which has since been converted into several guest rooms.
+The Trevor Arms is a Grade II listed building which was a significant coaching inn in its day.
+It also consists of a stable block which has since been converted into several guest rooms.

-Room 30 is said to have a powerful vortex that serves as a portal to the underworld and some visitors have reported it contains a strange energy.
+Room 30 is said to have a powerful vortex that serves as a portal to the underworld.
+Some visitors have reported it contains a strange energy.
 Other spirits include a cavalier, a young girl and a woman that sits by the fire in the bar area.
 Some guests have reported seeing drawers open by themselves.

 One of the more colourful stories involves a Victorian man with muttonchop sideboards and wearing a leather apron.
 A resident who saw him after hours asked him to leave to which the man replied ‘make me’ before vanishing.
-Rumours are he is a farrier that haunts the stables after being killed by a kick to the head from a horse.
+Rumours are he haunts the stables after being killed by a kick to the head from a horse.

 Pen y Lan Hall, Ruabon

-One particularly interesting story is that of a spirit who is said to have saved a child from drowning in the River Dee on the estate after he appeared on a bridge some years ago.
+One particularly interesting story is that of a spirit who is said to have saved a child from drowning in the River Dee, after he appeared on a bridge some years ago.

-A paranormal investigation group has also taken some ghostly images: the first image shows what appears to be a young boy in black staring out of a window.
-Another one captured in the grounds of the home features the ghostly face of a young girl with eyes, nose and mouth clearly visible.
+A paranormal investigation group has also taken some ghostly images.
+The first image shows what appears to be a young boy in black staring out of a window.
+Another one captured in the grounds of the home features the ghostly face of a young girl.
+Her with eyes, nose and mouth are clearly visible.

-It was built by Welsh politician Sir John Trevor in 1610 and there are believed to be more than 15 ghosts walking around the house, which was once used as a local court where people were tried and hanged.
+It was built by Welsh politician Sir John Trevor in 1610.
+There are believed to be more than 15 ghosts walking around the house.
+This was used as a local court where people were tried and hung.

 Even just walking onto the grounds feels like you’ve gone back in time and its history is full of spooky stories.
 There is a story of a woman in a black Victorian dress stepping out in front of a startled driver on the main road running past the house.
 The lady concerned braked and swerved abruptly to avoid her.
 Convinced she had just run somebody over, the driver rushed to check behind the car, but was mystified when she realised no-one was there.

-There is a legend that Dorothy Trevor, a 16-year-old heiress and daughter of the first Sir John Trevor, fell in love with a local farmer’s boy and decided to elope because her family did not approve.
-She took her jewellery and hid it in a box near a well planning to take it with her, but when she went to retrieve it, lost her footing, fell into the well and drowned.
+There is a legend that Dorothy Trevor, a 16-year-old heiress and daughter of the first Sir John Trevor, fell in love with a local farmer’s boy.
+They decided to elope because her family did not approve.
+She took her jewellery and hid it in a box near a well planning to take it with her.
+When she went to retrieve it, lost her footing, fell into the well and drowned.
 It is said that the ghost of the girl now wanders the woods around Plas Teg looking for her lover.